In the Navy

 “They seem quite excited, Sir,” Tony remarked drily, raising a chuckle from Tushingham.

 “You’d think, they’re a bunch of Frogs, the way they’re yelling and waving their arms.”
 Tushingham made sure they were alone.
 “Dalrymple is an old woman, a ninny if ever there was one.
 A veteran of the Flanders campaign.
 Hah!
-All he might have learned there was how to sign capitulations.
+All he can have learned there was how to waste time.
 Well, let’s leave.
 Would you mind if I accompanied you?
-I haven’t set foot on a deck in a year.”
+I haven’t set foot on a ship’s deck in a year.”

 “Certainly, Sir.
 Perhaps I can invite you to a quick lunch?
 Afterwards, we can see my wife to her accommodations.”

 They quickly strode down to the harbour.
-Tony saw both the launch and the cutter at the quay, with the Purser supervising the loading of fresh produce.
-John Little was there with the gig, and they were rowed to the ship quickly.
-They found Harriet and Lucy already sitting by a pile of dunnage in the after cabin.
+Tony saw both the launch and the cutter at the quay, with Mister Standish supervising the loading of fresh produce.
+John Little was there, too, with the gig, and they were rowed to the ship quickly.
+They found Harriet and Lucy already sitting by the pile of their combined dunnage in the after cabin.

 “We heard of the events,” Harriet hastened to explain.
-“Am I right that you will sail again today?”
+“Am I correct to assume that you will sail again today?”

 “Yes, I’m afraid I must alert Sir Charles Cotton immediately.
 Harriet, dear, this is Captain Tushingham.
 He has found accommodations for you, close to the Governor’s Residence.